MaximumOctopus/FlightSimAdventureCreator/portable/readme.txt

 To-do list (in no particular order):

-Windows GUI version.
-It's in development, should be available before the end of October.

 Fixing the UTF8 import of airport names.

 Adding more valid MSFS aiports (if you find one that's not in the fcas list, then please tell me!).